Postrediori/OceanSimulation/README.md

 For example, it is possible to run this model even on Mobile Intel 965 ;)

-The numerical model is based on the paper by J. Tessendorf and utilizes Phillips spectrum and algorythm of inverse FFT.
+The numerical model is based on the paper by J. Tessendorf and utilizes Phillips spectrum and algorithm of inverse FFT.

 ![Ocean Simulation screenshot](images/ocean.png)